paulfioravanti/oi-kochi/README.md

-The code in this repo is terrible, since I had no idea what I was really doing at the time, but I've left it pretty much as it was written, except for any changes that needed to be peformed to allow the pages to be deployed to [Heroku][heroku] and work as expected.
+The code in this repo is terrible, since I had no idea what I was really doing at the time, but I've left it pretty much as it was written, except for any changes that needed to be performed to allow the pages to be deployed to [Heroku][heroku] and work as expected.
 So, it simply stands as a historical record.